wp-plugins/get-in-touch/readme.txt

 - Enable/Disable feature for form labels.
 - Enable/Disable feature for required field.
 - Enable/Disable feature for save user details in db.
-- Enable/Disable feature for mail templating & sending.
+- Enable/Disable feature for mail template's & sending.
 - Enabled shortcode insertion anywhere in the page.
 - Google Captcha Integration.
 - Custom Theme and Language support for captcha.
 - Enabling/Disabling Captcha from Contact Form.
+- Set zoom level for google map.
+- You may enable or disable zooming effect of maps when clicked.

 = Plugin Support =